bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + The data here is so bad, and situations unprecedented, we just have to wait and see.

-+ You can probably guess my opinions anyway.
++ You can probably guess my opinions.

 # Software Freedom For The Developer